-According to the 2008-2009 Department of Labor Occupational Outlook Handbook, “Employment of athletic trainers is expected to grow 24 percent from 2006 to 2016, much faster than the average for all occupations.”In 2009, the Athletic Training Education Program was awarded Continuing Accreditation through 2018-2019 from the Commission on Accreditation of Athletic Training Education (CAATE) by meeting all Standards for Entry-Level Athletic Training Education.
+According to the 2012-2013 Department of Labor Occupational Outlook Handbook, “Employment of athletic trainers is expected to grow 30 percent from 2010 to 2020, much faster than the average for all occupations.”In 2009, the Athletic Training Program was awarded Continuing Accreditation through 2018-2019 from the Commission on Accreditation of Athletic Training Education (CAATE) by meeting all Standards for Entry-Level Athletic Training Education.

 For more information on the Doctor of Physical Therapy (DPT) at the University of North Florida, go to the DPT program page.

 The B.S. in Athletic Training provides the opportunity for students to add a deeper scientific foundation to their undergraduate curriculum and enables them to develop skills in hands-on techniques, diagnosis, and treatment.
 The Athletic Training Program will provide students with practical knowledge for clinical settings in medicine, including clinical assessment, treatment, rehabilitation, and the benefits of early identification in preventing injury and disease.